shaz-18/RAG-1/README.md

 Above Project is created by refering relevant resources from youtube and as a part of a college Mini Project .

+The project is Also deployed on StreamLit cloud - https://autobotnew.streamlit.app/ you can visit by clicking on the given link .

+ThankYou!!